 GeneCards Summary for PRKAG1 Gene

 PRKAG1 (Protein Kinase AMP-Activated Non-Catalytic Subunit Gamma 1) is a Protein Coding gene.
-Diseases associated with PRKAG1 include Ascariasis.
-Among its related pathways are Cellular Senescence and Glucagon signaling pathway.
-GO annotations related to this gene include protein kinase activity and ADP binding.
+Diseases associated with PRKAG1 include Malignant Essential Hypertension and Trichuriasis.
+Among its related pathways are Apelin signaling pathway and Macroautophagy.
+Gene Ontology (GO) annotations related to this gene include protein kinase activity and ADP binding.
 An important paralog of this gene is PRKAG2.

 UniProtKB/Swiss-Prot Summary for PRKAG1 Gene